LS4GAN/uvcgan4slats/README.md

     [`dataloading_transform.py`][dataloading_transform].
 The dataset we used in
     this script is adapted from the [BRaTS 2021 Task 1 dataset][MRI_dataset].
 ### 0.3 **Customized dataset API**:
-  In case you need to write your own dataset API, please save the script to [`./uvcgan/data/datasets`](./uvcgan/data/datasets) and update the `select_dataset` function in [`./uvcgan/data/data.py`](./uvcgan/data/data.py) with your own dataset API.
+  In case you need to use your own dataset API, please save the script to [`./uvcgan/data/datasets`](./uvcgan/data/datasets) and update the `select_dataset` function in [`./uvcgan/data/data.py`](./uvcgan/data/data.py) with your own dataset API.

 ## 1. Pretraining (optional but recommended)
+Unpaired image-to-image translation is a tough task.
+Hence, it is probably a better idea to start the training with prepared networks than kick off with randomly initialized ones.
+Pre-training helps us get "learned" generators :owl: And the advantange of pre-training is confirmed by multiple works (see section 5.3 of the [UVCGAN paper][uvcgan_paper] for more information).
+There are multiple ways for pre-training and here for `SLATS`, we used the BERT-like pretraining approach: we subdivide each image into a grid of 32 x 32 blocks and randomly replace the all values in 40% of the blocks with zero, and we train the both generators to learn to fill in the blank on the two domains jointly (which means the two generators have the same initialization for translation training).
+For more detail of pre-trainingn on `SLATS`, see section 3.3.1 of the [UVCGAN-for-SLATS paper][uvcgan4slats_paper].
 - **configuration file**: [./scripts/slats/pretrain_slats-256.py](./scripts/slats/pretrain_slats-256.py)
 - **command**: `python ./script/slats/pretrain_slats-256.py`
 - **hyper-parameters**: generator type (`--gen`) and batch size (`--batch_size`) can be configured using command line flags.